EmmyEriksson92/dogRegister/README.md

 **About this program:**

-This program creates a register for dogs where one also can make bids on dogs.
+This program allows a user to register and make bids on dogs.